AlexanderMakarov/am-budget-view/README.md

   Supports all features native to app and Beancount reports.
   In `config.yaml` is referenced by `ardshinbankXlsxFilesGlob` setting.
   Parsed by [ardshin_xlsx_parser.go](/ardshin_xlsx_parser.go).
+- [NONE] Ardshinbank XLSX files downloaded from https://ardshinbank.am/ ARE NOT SUPPORTED because they either the same as XLSX above or have less data.

 ### Generic
 - [FULL] Generic CSV files with transactions from the any source.